lawnboyy/WebFileExplorer/README.md

 Download: The download buttons are to the left of the file name.
 Clicking it will download the file.

 Delete: The delete button is the trash icon between the download and the file name.
 It will confirm that you want to delete.

+## Known Issues

+1) Some special characters in directory names may break deep linking.
+Using a period '.' is known to break deep linking.
+There may be other characters that break it as well.

+2) Search will not work if the index has not been built yet and there are files or folders that the server cannot access due to permissions.